 At one point, as GarageSpin, I successfully grew a brand and follower base focused on entrepreneurial digital marketing and promotion for independent musicians.
-That was going pretty well.
-But I did not succeed at achieving the main objective that brought life to so many other activities — namely, the actual production of my own music.
+But ironically, I did not succeed at achieving the main objective that drove me to write, research, publish and engage — namely, the actual production of my own music.

 My muse hasn’t been completely quiet, however.
-I’ve been writing more songs.
-I’ve been learning an entirely new digital audio workstation platform, Logic Pro (previously, I used Sonar).
-My taste and style of music have grown and expanded, as I’ve heard bands like 21 pilots, Illenium, Jon Bellion, blackbear, and so many more blow my mind with their mashing of multiple genres to create something new.
+I’ve written quite a few songs, actually, and I’ve been learning an entirely new digital audio workstation platform, Logic Pro (previously, I used Sonar).
+My taste and style of music have evolved and expanded, as I’ve heard bands like 21 pilots, Illenium, Jon Bellion, blackbear, Mod Sun and so many others blow my mind with their mashing of multiple genres to create something new and awesome.

-I also learned that I’d lost some of my hearing within certain audio frequencies.
-(An “S” sometimes sounds like an “F” to me, which can be really awkward if someone talks to me about a Succulent in the gardening section of Home Depot.
+At the same time, I also learned that I’d lost some of my hearing within certain audio frequencies.
+An “S” now sometimes sounds like an “F” to me, which can be really awkward if someone talks to me about a Succulent in the gardening section of Home Depot.

 Throw in a pandemic, and one realizes, life is too short to let goals slip by!
 And so I’m back.
 With a new name (PhonicBOOM — I’ll write more about the name in a separate blog post), a new digital audio workstation (sort of…I’ve had it since 2014, ha!), with 200+ hours of Youtube audio production tutorials under my belt, and I’m ready to rumble.